lsprdev/linus/README.md

-# linus-coach
+# linus
-Are you sad and unmotivated to code? linus-coach can help you with that.
+Are you sad and unmotivated to code? linus can help you with that.

 # Install